 The best way to answer it is to be as honest and real as possible.
-Think deep about all the potential reasons it appeals to you and focus on those that are unique and personal.
+Think deep about all the potential reasons it appeals to you and focuses on those that are unique and personal.
 Avoid the stereotypical and superficial answers (more on these later)

 Why it’s important

 Answering the question well can really help differentiate you from other candidates.
-Your job is to look for a narrative that shows you’ve spend a lot of time thinking about the career.
+Your job is to look for a narrative that shows you’ve spent a lot of time thinking about the career.
 And that you’ve openly examined your suitability for it.

 Communicating these things can go a long way to convincing admissions committees to choose you over the next candidate.

-Clearly you’ll want to avoid the common pitfalls.
+Clearly, you’ll want to avoid the common pitfalls.
 Even if they’re partly influential in your decision, it’s probably best to stay away from the following reasons:

 - Family Duty